javateer/tess4j/README.md

-# tess4j
+# Tess4J Example

 This is a simple, _working_ example of optical character recognition (OCR).
+This is about showing a picture of text to the software and the software determining what the text is, returned in the form of a java.lang.String object.

 The most popular, open source solution is [Tesseract](https://github.com/tesseract-ocr/tesseract "Tesseract") &copy;, but this is a program written in C code.